aws-powertools/powertools-lambda-python/docs/utilities/idempotency.md

 ### Testing with DynamoDB Local

-To test with [DynamoDB Local](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.DownloadingAndRunning.html), you can replace the `Table` resource used by the persistence layer with one you create inside your tests.
+To test with [DynamoDB Local](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.DownloadingAndRunning.html), you can replace the `DynamoDB client` used by the persistence layer with one you create inside your tests.
 This allows you to set the endpoint_url.

 === "tests.py"